Kirsty Soames: Storylines

 In April 2014, Tyrone receives a call, saying that Kirsty has been released from prison.
 He later starts receiving anonymous text messages from an unknown person named "K".
-Tyrone believes that this is Kirsty but it is later revealed that the culprit was Maria Connor (Samia Longchambom), in a bid to try and reconcile her relationship with him.
+Tyrone believes that this is Kirsty but it is later revealed that the culprit was Maria Connor (Samia Longchambon), in a bid to try and reconcile her relationship with him.
 The police later reveal that the text messages came from within the United Kingdom, and that Kirsty no longer lives in the UK, but could not disclose her whereabouts for legal reasons.

 In June 2021, Tyrone receives a visit from a police officer who informs him that Kirsty has died from an aneurysm.
 Unaware of how to feel, Tyrone visits Fiz to inform her of the news and they later inform Ruby that her biological mother has died.

 Reception

 For her portrayal of Kirsty, Gumede received the Best Newcomer accolade at The British Soap Awards 2012.
 She was later nominated for Best Soap Newcomer at the TVChoice Awards and Most Popular Newcomer at the 18th National Television Awards.
 Gumede won Best Bitch at the 2013 Inside Soap Awards.
 In Digital Spy's 2012 end of year reader poll, Kirsty's domestic abuse storyline with Tyrone won Best Storyline with 28.3% of the vote.

 Inside Soap's Kate White commented "Hurrah for Corrie's Ker-azy Kirsty!
 She's as mad as a March Hare hiding under the Mad Hatter's maddest hat."
 At The British Soap Awards 2013, Gumede won "Best Dramatic Performance" and "Villain of the Year" for her portrayal of Kirsty.
 She also won "Best Storyline" at The British Soap Awards 2013, alongside Alan Halsall and Jennie McAlpine, with the nomination being named, "Kirsty's abuse of Tyrone".